cms-opendata-workshop/workshop-lesson-objects/_episodes/02-store-object-info.md

 >## Challenge: electron matching
 >
 >Match selected electrons to the interesting generated particles.
->Compile your code and run over one Drell-Yan input file, then
+>Compile your code and run over the simulation test file.
+Using the
->check out the branches you've added to the tree throughout this
+>ROOT TBrowser, look at some histograms of the branches you've added to the tree throughout this
 >episode.
 >
 >~~~
->cmsRun configs/simulation_1DY_cfg.py
+>cmsRun configs/simulation_cfg.py
+>root -l TESTFILENAME.root
+>[0] TBrowser b
 >~~~
 >{: .source}
 {: .challenge}